HBFLEX/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. ls -l displays the current directory files in long formmat
 4. ls -la displays the current directory files in long format and hidden files
 5. ls -lan displays the current directory files numerically in long format and hidden files
+6. mv is used for movin files to other directorues or renaming file or directories.